Templates

 Formatting

 All written assignments must be submitted using Microsoft Word.
-There are no exceptions to this rule.
-Documents should be proofread to avoid spelling and grammatical mistakes.
-Written assignments will be evaluated based on “quality” and not simply “quantity.”
-In addition, all written assignments should adhere to the following guidelines:
+Documents should be carefully proofread to avoid spelling and grammatical errors.
+Written assignments will be graded based on quality, not just quantity.
+All written assignments should follow these guidelines:

 -